openethereum/openethereum.github.io/JSONRPC-parity_set-module.md

 ### parity_dropNonReservedPeers

-Set Parity to drop all non-reserved peers.
+Set the client to drop all non-reserved peers.
 To restore default behavior call [parity_acceptNonReservedPeers](#parity_acceptnonreservedpeers).

 #### Parameters